alipouw13/ai-claims-analysis/DOCKER_README.md

 ## Azure Integration

-The application integrates with several Azure services:
+The AI Financial & Insurance Analysis Platform integrates with several Azure services:

-- **Azure OpenAI**: For language models and embeddings
+- **Azure OpenAI**: For language models and embeddings (GPT-4o, text-embedding-3-small)
-- **Azure AI Search**: For vector and hybrid search
+- **Azure AI Search**: For vector and hybrid search across financial and insurance documents
-- **Azure Storage**: For document storage and caching
+- **Azure Storage**: For document storage and caching of SEC filings, policies, and claims
-- **Azure AI Foundry**: For model evaluation and monitoring
+- **Azure AI Foundry**: For model evaluation and monitoring of banking/insurance workflows
-- **Azure Application Insights**: For telemetry and logging
+- **Azure Application Insights**: For telemetry and logging across dual-domain operations
+- **Azure Document Intelligence**: For processing PDF and image-based financial and insurance documents

+### Specialized Indexes
+The platform maintains separate search indexes for optimal performance:
+- **financial-documents**: SEC filings, earnings reports, financial statements
+- **policy-documents**: Insurance policies, coverage details, terms and conditions
+- **claims-documents**: Claims forms, supporting documentation, assessment reports

 Ensure all these services are properly configured and accessible from your Docker deployment environment.